 China has its own equivalent of the Day of the Dead—called the “Hungry Ghost Festival.”

 There is no particular way to celebrate Halloween.
+However, people celebrate it with Halloween themed decoration, dresses, and all things spooky.
 Because everybody has their own way of celebrating it.
 But still there are some things which are usually followed by most.
-Like wearing costumes, carving faces into pumpkins, going trick-or-treating at night, decorating houses with spooky decorations, attending Halloween parties, visiting haunted places and watching horror movies.
+Like wearing Halloween party dresses, carving faces into pumpkins, going trick-or-treating at night, decorating houses with spooky decorations, attending Halloween parties, visiting haunted places and watching horror movies.

 Looking for some great fun this Halloween but don’t know what to do?
 Don’t worry, here are some awesome Halloween celebration ideas that will make your Halloween Fang-tastic.
 After all, Halloween is not just about eating candies and watching horror movies.
 With a little bit of creativity, you can have a lot of fun and make Halloween a fun-filled day for your friends, family and even yourself.

-Throw a Halloween themed party at home with Halloween home decor
+Throw a Halloween themed Decoration Party at Home

-Create the wall of horror with a Halloween wall decor
+Create the Wall of Horror With a Halloween Wall Decoration

-You can create your very own wall of horror at home with an awesome Halloween wall decor.
+For a perfect Halloween decoration at home, you can create your very own wall of horror at home with an awesome Halloween wall decoration.
 Impress your guests as they stare at the scary wall swamped with Halloween decorations—Jack-o-lanterns, big spider web with a spider, haunting paper bats, scary paper ghosts, orange balloons, plastic jack-o-lanterns, fairy lights, a severed hand, and spooky LED lamp lantern.
+Get this Halloween themed decorations and make your celebration all about the horror and fun.

-If you are looking for some insane fun this Halloween then head to the Lalit, New Delhi, where CherishX has teamed up with Kitty Su to bring you the coolest and wackiest Halloween party of the year.
-Come dressed up in terrifying costumes, enjoy great drinks, fun activities, dope electronic music, and dance the night away.
+If you are looking for some insane fun this Halloween then head to our website and check out our Halloween themed decoration.
+Also, Dress up in terrifying costumes, enjoy great drinks, fun activities, dope electronic music, and dance the night away.